Constitution

 These Articles may be amended by a two-thirds vote of all voting members of the Club or, provided due notice of the proposed amendment shall have been posted on the website or emailed at least thirty days before the regularly scheduled meeting of the Club at which such proposed amendment is to be voted upon, by a two-thirds vote of the voting members present at such meeting, provided a quorum as defined in the By-Laws is present.

-Due notice for the purposes of the modification of the Constitution shall be made known to members of the club by way of the preceding monthly meeting, announcements on the weekly radio nets, and on the club’s web site at least thirty days in advance of the action taken.
+Due notice for the modification of the Constitution shall be made known to members of the club through the preceding monthly meeting, announcements on the weekly radio nets, and the club’s website at least thirty days in advance of the action taken.

 Duly adopted this 5th day of April 2010 by a majority vote of attending members.